Joseph Zada

 Joseph Cumpston (born July 21, 2005), known professionally as Joseph Zada, is an Australian actor.
 He has appeared in television series such as Total Control (2024) and Stan Australia series Invisible Boys (2025), as well as Australian movies Bilched (2019) and The Speedway Murders (2023).
-He appeared in Amazon Prime Video series We Were Liars (2025).
-He is set to appear in Netflix series East of Eden, and star in the Lionsgate film adaptation of Sunrise on the Reaping, a prequel to The Hunger Games film series, as Haymitch Abernathy.
+He appeared in the series We Were Liars (2025) and is set to appear in East of Eden, and star in the film adaptation of Sunrise on the Reaping as Haymitch Abernathy.

 Early and personal life

 Zada was born and raised in Sydney, Australia.
 His father, Jeremy Cumpston, is a director, actor, and doctor.
 His mother, Jessica Brentnall is a film producer.
-He has 4 siblings, including Hal Cumpston.
+He has four siblings, including Hal Cumpston.
 Zada previously used the name 'Joseph Cumpston' in his acting career.
+Zada dropped out of high school in 2023 to pursue acting, telling GQ Australia: "My attendance was too low.
+They said, 'If you do that audition, you’re not coming back.'
+So I dropped out to do an audition."
 He has Afghan-Aboriginal heritage through his paternal great-grandmother.
+His Indigenous roots link him to the Barkandji people.